-- Track your users across devices and platforms, improving the quality of your behaviorial and demographic data.
+- Track your users across devices and platforms, improving the quality of your behavioral and demographic data.

-You should make the following call as soon as the user is identified (generally after logging in) in order to set the user ID:
+You should make the following call as soon as the user is identified (generally after logging in) to set the user ID:

 Do not call

 changeUser()when a user logs out.

 changeUser()should only be called when the user logs into the application.
 Setting

 changeUser()to a static default value will associate ALL user activity with that default “user” until the user logs in again.
 Additionally, we recommend against changing the user ID when a user logs out, as it makes you unable to target the previously logged-in user with reengagement campaigns.
 If you anticipate multiple users on the same device, but only want to target one of them when your app is in a logged-out state, we recommend separately keeping track of the user ID you want to target while logged out and switching back to that user ID as part of your app’s logout process.

 Suggested user ID naming convention